 4 coffee equipment trends brewing in 2019

 High on next year’s to-do list for most foodservice operators is to boost high-margin coffee sales across their campuses.
-With 2018 winding down, it’s time to time to consider the latest innovations in coffee brewing equipment and how they can tie into beverage trends to ramp up service and sales at colleges and universities.
+With 2018 winding down, it’s time to consider the latest innovations in coffee brewing equipment and how they can tie into beverage trends to ramp up service and sales at colleges and universities.

 Here’s a peek at four coffee equipment trends brewing for 2019.